rmolinari/data_structures/README.md

 ## Usage

 The right way to organize the code is not obvious to me.
-For now the data structures are all defined in a module to avoid polluting the global namespace.
+For now the data structures are all defined in the module `DataStructuresRMolinari` to avoid polluting the global namespace.

+Example usage:
 ```
 require 'data_structures_rmolinari`